Effective Date: May 1, 2015

 If you request to not be contacted by phone for marketing or sales purposes, please note that the U.S. Cellular Do Not Call List restricts these types of phone contacts from U.S. Cellular only, so you may continue to receive calls from other companies.
 If you would like to add your number to the National Do Not Call List, you may do so by calling 1-888-382-1222 or going online at www.donotcall.gov.

-If our employees, Affiliates, or the Third Parties become aware of practices that raise privacy concerns, they are required to report them to their supervisors or to contact U.S. Cellular's Privacy Incident Response Team.
+If U.S. Cellular's employees, Affiliates, or the Third Parties become aware of practices that raise privacy concerns, they are required to report them to their supervisors or to contact U.S. Cellular's Privacy Incident Response Team.

 We may occasionally update this Privacy Statement to reflect changes in our services and your feedback.
-When we post changes to this Privacy Statement, we will revise the effective date at the top of this Privacy Statement.
-If there are material changes to this Privacy Statement or in how U.S. Cellular may use your Confidential Personal Information, we will notify you either by prominently posting a notice of such changes 30 days prior to implementing the change and may make reasonable attempts to notify you directly.
-We encourage you to periodically review this Privacy Statement to be kept informed about U.S. Cellular's privacy practices.
+When we post changes to this Privacy Statement, it will revise the effective date at the top of this Privacy Statement.
+If there are material changes to this Privacy Statement or in how U.S. Cellular may use your Confidential Personal Information, U.S. Cellular will notify you either by prominently posting a notice of such changes 30 days prior to implementing the change and may make reasonable attempts to notify you directly.
+U.S. Cellular encourages you to periodically review this Privacy Statement to be kept informed about U.S. Cellular's privacy practices.

 Attn: Director of Privacy